 A huge variety of systemic conditions can affect the function of the kidneys, from acute illnesses (including, for example, prolonged hypotension) to drugs and more insidious illnesses.
-This article cannot cover all possible causes of renal disease, but gives an overview of the potential renal consequences of some of the commoner/more important systemic diseases.
+This article cannot cover all possible causes of renal disease but gives an overview of the potential renal consequences of some of the more common/more important systemic diseases.
 Follow links to obtain more information on the relevant disease entities, or on the specifics of management of renal disease.

-Renal disease can cause hypertension, but sustained hypertension damages the vasculature of the kidneys.
+Renal disease can cause hypertension; however, sustained hypertension damages the vasculature of the kidneys.
 This is particularly so in cases of accelerated or malignant hypertension.

-Early hypertensive nephropathy causes mild albuminuria and a reduced (calculated) glomerular filtration rate (eGFR).
+Early hypertensive nephropathy causes mild albuminuria and a reduced (calculated) estimated glomerular filtration rate (eGFR).

 Hypertension also increases the risk of chronic kidney disease through the effects of:

-Most patients present with significant hypertension and/or its complications (eg, cardiac failure, acute coronary syndrome, stroke) or biochemical/clinical evidence of renal failure.
-There has usually been a history of hypertension for about ten years, but some patients will present without having had any previous evidence of hypertension.
+Most patients present with significant hypertension and/or its complications (eg, cardiac failure, acute coronary syndrome, stroke) or biochemical/clinical evidence of renal impairment.
+There has usually been a history of hypertension for about ten years; however, some patients will present without having had any previous evidence of hypertension.

 Other factors that suggest hypertensive nephropathy as the cause of renal impairment include:

-- Management is through use of a range of antihypertensive agents, particularly angiotensin-converting enzyme (ACE) inhibitors/angiotensin-II receptor antagonists and diuretics, but other agents are also used.
+- Management is through use of a range of antihypertensive agents, particularly angiotensin-converting enzyme (ACE) inhibitors/angiotensin-II receptor antagonists and diuretics; however, other agents are also used.